ThunderSoft-XA/demo-Smart-vibration-motor/README.md

 Function description:

-Mainly to use the APP installed in mobile phone to send commands to control the vibrator provided by Gokit4 development kit to start/stop the vibration.
+For the promotion of Qualcomm technology.Mainly to use the APP installed in mobile phone to send commands to control the vibrator provided by Gokit4 development kit to start/stop the vibration.

 Document introduction: